 The curriculum advisory committee provides input and advice to curriculum content to the CLER program.
 We’re thrilled to have these strategic advisors who bring invaluable support to the CLER program.

 Leslie Geissler Munger is the former Illinois State Comptroller and Deputy Governor.
 Munger is a 1978 graduate of the University of Illinois, and she received her MBA in 1982 from the Kellogg School of Management at Northwestern University.
 Munger is an active leader in her community.
 She currently serves on the Board of Directors for the Illinois Chamber of Commerce and as Co-Chair of the Vernon Area Policy Circle.

 Sarah Shipman served as Secretary of Administration for Kansas Governors Sam Brownback and Jeff Colyer.
 She had also been Chief Counsel and Deputy Secretary.
 In the private sector, Sarah’s law practice focused on the areas of banking and commercial real estate in Topeka, Kansas.
 Sarah graduated magna cum laude from Washburn University School of Law where she was editor in chief of the Washburn Law Journal and later an adjunct faculty member.

 Leah Vukmir is the Vice President of State Affairs for National Taxpayers Union – the oldest nonpartisan taxpayer advocacy group in the United States.
 In March 2019, she joined NTU where she educates and lobbies state lawmakers to adopt policies that lower taxes, streamline government inefficiencies, and promote private markets.
 Leah draws on her 16- year experience as a state lawmaker in Wisconsin where she was on the frontlines of the education, labor and healthcare reform.

-Applications for our Summer Cohort are being accepted now through April 30, and for our Fall Cohort through Sept 31.
+Applications are being accepted now for our Fall Cohort through Sept 31.